 7. Records.
-Grantee will indicate the Grant Funds separately on its books of account, and maintain such records in accordance with generally accepted accounting principles.
-Grantee shall additionally maintain written records including the baseline documentation report, the Deed of Conservation Easement, any amendments to the Conservation Easement, other transaction documents, and copies of monitoring reports, notices to the landowner, and other communications pursuant to the Conservation Easement in accordance with the practices generally accepted in the land trust community.
+The Fund shall account for the Grant Funds separately on its books of account, and maintain such records in accordance with generally accepted accounting principles.
+WSRCD shall maintain written records for the Conservation Easement, including the baseline documentation report, the Deed of Conservation Easement, any amendments to the Conservation Easement, other transaction documents, and copies of monitoring reports, notices to the landowner, and other communications pursuant to the Conservation Easement in accordance with the practices generally accepted in the land trust community.

 8. Inspection.
-The Stewardship Council or its designee shall have the right to inspect the books and records of Grantee and evaluate Grantee's use of Grant Funds, so long as (i) such inspection or evaluation occurs during regular business hours; (ii) such inspection or evaluation does not unreasonably interfere with Grantee's regular operations; and (iii) the Stewardship Council or its designee provides at least three (3) days prior notice of any such inspection or evaluation.
+The Stewardship Council or its designee shall have the right to inspect the books and records of each Grantee and evaluate the use of Grant Funds, so long as (i) such inspection or evaluation occurs during regular business hours; (ii) such inspection or evaluation does not unreasonably interfere with Grantees' regular operations; and (iii) the Stewardship Council or its designee provides at least three (3) days prior notice of any such inspection or evaluation.

 9. Assignment and Transfer of Funds.
-Grantee shall not assign its interest under the Conservation Easement except in accordance with the provisions of the Conservation Easement relating to permitted assignments.
-In the event that Grantee assigns its interest under the Conservation Easement to a successor conservation easement holder ("Assignee"), Grantee shall transfer all Grant Funds in its possession to Assignee and require that Assignee assume all of Grantee's obligations under this agreement.
+WSRCD shall not assign its interest under the Conservation Easement except in accordance with the provisions of the Conservation Easement relating to permitted assignments.
+In the event that WSRCD assigns its interest under the Conservation Easement to a successor conservation easement holder ("Assignee"), the Fund, as holder of the Grant Funds, shall transfer all remaining Grant Funds in its possession to the Assignee promptly upon the transfer of the Conservation Easement to Assignee.
+The transfer of Grant Funds to Assignee under this Agreement shall be accompanied by a written confirmation by Assignee that it will assume all of WSRCD's and the Fund's duties and obligations under this Agreement.

 10. Publicity.
-The Stewardship Council may include information regarding this Agreement and Grantee in its periodic public reports, press releases, or other public communications.
+The Stewardship Council may include information regarding this Agreement and Grantees in its periodic public reports, press releases, or other public communications.